 Welcome to Rochdale Trainings’ Privacy Notice

-We are a training provider that deliver a unique experience to learners and employers alike: developing and delivering outstanding training for industry by industry.
+We are a training provider that deliver a unique experience to learners and employers alike: developing and delivering outstanding training for industry

 We respect your privacy and are committed to protecting your personal data.

 This privacy notice will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from) and in respect of your engagement with us, whether you are a prospective apprentice or prospective course attendee, apprentice or training course attendee, an employer representative, or even if you are just visiting our website.

 Please also use the Glossary to understand the meaning of some of the terms used in this privacy notice.